withastro/astro/.changeset/smooth-chicken-wash.md

 export const collections = { blog };
 ```

-You can then use the content in your site:
+You can then query using the existing content collections functions, and enjoy a simplified `render()` function to display your content:

 ```astro
 ---